gopheracademy/gopheracademy-web/content/composable-pipelines-pattern.md

 # Patterns for composable concurrent pipelines in Go

 The undersigned came into the world of Go from Python, which is quite prevalent in the field of bioinformatics.
-In Python one can easily write composable lazy-evaluated pipelines of string processing operations using the generator syntax built into the language.
-The nice thing with generators is that they use less memory - but more even more importantly - *constant* amount of memory, which is very important when processing very large data sets that might not even fit in RAM.
+In Python, one can easily write composable lazy-evaluated pipelines of string processing operations, using the generator syntax built into the language.
+The nice thing with generators is that they use less memory - but more even more importantly - *a constant* amount of memory, which is very important when processing very large data sets that might not even fit in RAM.
 In addition they tend to be a tad faster than their eager counterparts too.

 ## Generators in Python